-And, looking at fat alone, as far as your body is concerned there’s a world of difference between, say, 100 calories of saturated fat from meat and 100 calories of essential fat from seeds or fish.
+And, looking at There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… alone, as far as your body is concerned there’s a world of difference between, say, 100 calories of Saturated fats should be avoided wherever possible as they increase the amount of cholesterol in the blood and increase the risk of developing heart disease…. from meat and 100 calories of essential fat from seeds or fish.
 Saturated fat can only be burned for energy or stored as body fat.
 But essential fats are used by the brain, the nerves, the arteries and the skin, and balance your hormones and boost immunity into the bargain.
 Only if there’s any left over does it make sense for the body to burn it or store it.
-Although the research is in it’s infancy it appears that omega 3 fats EPA and DHA, which is what’s found in oily fish, and mono-unsaturated fats, as in olive oil, and possibly ‘medium chain triglycerides (MCTs) as found in coconut, are easier for the body to burn and less likely to be converted to body fat than animal-based saturated fats.(1) (2) (3)
+Although the research is in it’s infancy it appears that omega 3 fats EPA is short for Eicosapentaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often… and DHA is short for Docosahexaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often…, which is what’s found in oily fish, and mono-unsaturated fats, as in olive oil, and possibly ‘medium chain triglycerides (MCTs) as found in coconut, are easier for the body to burn and less likely to be converted to body fat than animal-based saturated fats.(1) (2) (3)

 So you are more likely to gain weight eating a diet full of animal-based saturated fat or damaged fat in fried or processed foods than you are eating essential fats in fish and seeds.
 Also, new research suggests that omega-3 fats protect against obesity-related liver damage that is thought to precipitate diabetes.
 “Our study shows for the first time that lipids called protectins and resolvins derived from omega-3 fatty acids can actually reduce the instance of liver complications, such as hepatic steatosis and insulin resistance, in obese people,” said researcher Joan Claria from the University of Barcelona.
 One big reason for this is that the body craves essential fats, precisely because it needs them to function.
 This craving means we are drawn to fats in general, and, as we’re surrounded by saturated and processed fats the minute we enter the average supermarket, we may well end up eating them.
 Yet afterwards the body still keeps craving fat – so we eat more fatty foods.
 But, if you eat essential fat-rich food such as fish and seeds, you’ll fully satisfy the craving and will end up eating less.